Power Broker (character): Curtiss Jackson

-The Power Broker had Malus' legs broken for his betrayal, then promptly re-hired him to try to cure Jackson's condition.
-Malus captured and experimented on several augmented individuals, including Battlestar to perfect the de-augmentation process, which drew the involvement of the U.S. Agent.
-Jackson appeared, revealed to be using an exo-skeleton to move.
-Together, Battlestar and the Agent defeated Jackson and freed the captured wrestlers, and forced Malus to restore their strength.
-The U.S. Agent then destroyed Malus' equipment and records, leaving Jackson in an over-augmented state.

-Power Broker has been responsible for providing augmented henchmen to various criminal organizations, such as the Sweatshop, and the Power Tools.

-The Power Broker was later revealed as one of the Red Skull's division chiefs.
+When Power Broker, Inc. is attacked by the Scourge of the Underworld, Curtiss Jackson exposes himself to his own augmentation device.
+The process goes awry, leaving him so grotesquely muscle-bound that he cannot move.
+Due to Malus being unable to cure him, Jackson utilizes an exoskeleton for mobility.

-Jackson resurfaced following the Maximum Security storyline, when Earth was made into an intergalactic penal colony.
-His extra-muscular bulk had been shed in-between appearances leaving him looking normal once again.
-Seeing an opportunity to recruit many of the exotic prisoners being dumped by the Kree and other alien races, Jackson raced to an area his computers determined would have a large amount of arrivals.
-Unfortunately for Jackson, the aliens were less than pleased at having been dumped on Earth, and attacked him.
-Playing dead, Jackson came upon a parasitic organism (Jackson calls it an alien, but U.S. Agent believed it to be an escaped S.H.I.E.L.D. experiment to control the alien criminals) who had lost its host.
-In exchange for becoming its host, Jackson would be granted the use of the parasite's spawn to infect and control others.
-In his plan to take over the world, Jackson smuggled the parasite spawns to a Hydra base and a rebel Atlantean group.
-These operations were broken up by S.T.A.R.S.
+Jackson resurfaces in the Maximum Security storyline, having returned to his normal appearance.
+Seeing an opportunity to recruit prisoners being dumped by the Kree and other alien races, Jackson races to an area his computers determined would have a large amount of arrivals.
+Unfortunately for Jackson, the aliens are less than pleased at having been dumped on Earth and attack him.
+Playing dead, Jackson encounters a parasitic organism who had lost its host.
+In exchange for becoming its host, Jackson is granted the use of the parasite's spawn to infect and control others.
+In his plan to take over the world, Jackson smuggles the parasite spawns to a Hydra base and a rebel Atlantean group.
+These operations are broken up by S.T.A.R.S.
 (Superhuman Tactical Activities Response Squad) and their main agent, U.S. Agent, leading the group to take down the Power Broker once again.

-The Punisher later kills and impersonates Jackson in order to infiltrate a supervillain auction being held on Long Island.
+The Punisher later kills and impersonates Jackson in order to infiltrate a supervillain auction on Long Island.